Selecting the Most Appropriate CMS for Your Business

-Which Content Management System is for You?You’re planning a new website for your Jacksonville business, you agree with Hubspot that every business needs a blog, and you’re planning to have a blog at your website.
+You’re planning a new website for your Jacksonville business, you agree with Hubspot that every business needs a blog, and you’re planning to have a blog on your website.
 Good for you.
 Next question: what blogging engine or platform will be the best choice for you?

 WordPress is the most popular blogging platform right now, with millions of users worldwide.
-It’s easy to use, flexible, and has the support of a huge community of developers.
-New updates allow you to work on your site from the front rather than in the admin section, clicking “edit page” or “add new post” from your website whenever you’re logged in.WordPress gives you lots of flexibility in terms of design, and there are many plug-ins and widgets that give you functionality which would be costly to build each time someone wanted to use it.
+It’s easy to use, flexible, and supports a huge community of developers.
+New updates allow you to work on your site from the front rather than in the admin section, clicking “edit page” or “add new post” from your website whenever you’re logged in.WordPress gives you lots of flexibility in terms of design, and there are many plug-ins and widgets that give you certain functionality that would be costly to build each time someone wanted to use it.

 Joomla, like WordPress, is written in PHP and stores data in a MySQL database.
 It has a lot of developer support, and it has been around since 1995, so it’s a mature product.
 Joomla has thousands of free plug-ins and modules, and it tends to have better security and fewer bugs than WordPress.
 Perhaps because of this, Joomla tends to be the preferred platform for large sites that need a CMS.
 Joomla is second in popularity to WordPress — not always a primary factor, but it’s always easier to find support for a popular system.

 The catch is — you need a skilled Drupal developer.
 Forget DIY if you plan to use Drupal.
-Your average web design company can’t handle Drupal, there are few choices for pre-made templates, and you won’t be able to customize your site on your own unless you’re prepared to do a lot of study.
-This means also that you won’t be getting into the innards of the blog and breaking things, so it’s not all bad news.
+Your average web design company can’t handle Drupal, there are few choices for pre-made templates, and you won’t be able to customize your site on your own unless you’re prepared to do a lot of studying.
+This also means that you won’t be getting into the innards of the blog and breaking things, so it’s not all bad news.
 If you want to tend to business and let the experts take care of your website, Drupal is a fine choice.

 There are also some new players on the field.
 Concrete5 and Simple CMS are a couple of new solutions we’ve been admiring lately.
 With all three of the big players, you see a trade-off between flexibility and site owner control — that is, the more your developer can do for you to make the site exactly what you want, the less you can do on your own without a steep learning curve.
 Concrete5 and Simple CMS claim to overcome that tension by offering both ease and power.
-We’ll be watching them.Right now, you should call Oyova to discuss the best platform for your particular needs.
-Since we’re developers, not just designers, we can use the platform that’s best for you — not just the one we happen to know.Related posts:
+We’ll be watching them.